When everything feels important: How MaxDiff and Conjoint sharpen product decisions

 Why user context still comes first

-Here, qualitative research has an important place early on.
+Qualitative research has an important place early in the process.
 Contextual observation, usability testing, and interviews grounded in real tasks can reveal friction long before it becomes visible in operational data.
 They help teams see where users hesitate, what they misunderstand, what they expect, and what quietly makes an experience harder than it needs to be.

-That is why I do not see these methods as competitors.
-They do different work.
-Qualitative research helps teams understand the problem space before friction hardens into dissatisfaction or escalation.
-CSAT and support signals help monitor where the experience is already producing visible pain.
+These methods do different work, not competing work.
+Qualitative research builds understanding of the problem space.
+CSAT and support signals monitor visible pain.
 MaxDiff becomes useful when the team has enough context to compare options and needs a more disciplined way to decide what matters more.

 Where Conjoint fits